JumboCode/ProjectShare/README.md

 # Project SHARE

+If you have any development questions, check the Wiki first!

 ## About the Client

 We are developing a "resource finder" for Project SHARE so that they can better distribute their wealth of healthcare resources, which are currently stored haphazardly in varying formats.